ewizzy/designr/README.md

 + Full & Unlimited Typography
 + Theme Style Cached by default
 + Boost speed even more – ready for any cache plugin
-+ Compatible with most of popular plugins
++ Compatible with most of the popular plugins
 + #### Woocommerce Ready – Theme supports all woocommerce features
 + #### Woo Grid – Create Woo products designs easier that ever
 + Translation ready – use .po file to translate to any language easily